fastestimator/fastestimator/installation_docs/tensorflow_windows_installation.md

 # Tensorflow Windows Installation

+Note : We are currently working with python 3.8, so before moving forward please ensure that you have it installed.
+(For tensorflow 2.8, you can use python version 3.7-3.10)
 ## Step 1 : Finding appropriate cuda version

 Current version of Fastestimator supports Tensorflow 2.8, so we need to get CUDA version 11.2.x and cuDNN version 8.1.x.